SublimeLinter/SublimeLinter-jshint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Settings).
 For information on generic linter settings, please see [Linter Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Linter-Settings).

 You can configure `jshint` options in the way you would from the command line, with `.jshintrc` files.
 For more information, see the [jshint docs](http://www.jshint.com/docs/).
 The linter plugin does this by searching for a `.jshintrc` file itself, just as `jshint` does from the command line.
-You may provide a custom config file by setting the linter’s `"args"` setting to `"--config /path/to/file"`.
+You may provide a custom config file by setting the linter’s `"args"` setting to `["--config", "/path/to/file"]`.
+On Windows, be sure to double the backslashes in the path, for example `["--config", "C:\\Users\\Aparajita\\jshint.conf"]`.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: